githubteacher/everyone-dec15/docs/billings-mt.md

 - Sunsets are beautiful.
 - The current temp is 54 F
 - I will not be able to visit old stompig grounds as they are now covered in houses!
+- Adding a few more lines while working in desktop.
+-